duyahoang/networking-guide/README.md

 Understanding the process of building adjacencies in OSPF is crucial for network administrators, as it directly impacts the efficiency and stability of OSPF routing in a network.
 Properly formed adjacencies ensure optimal routing decisions and overall network performance.

-## Detailed OSPF LSA Types
+## OSPF LSA Types
 OSPF (Open Shortest Path First) utilizes various types of Link-State Advertisements (LSAs) to share routing and topology information.
 Each LSA type has a specific purpose, flooding scope, and rules for origination and propagation.
-Here are detailed bullet points about each OSPF LSA type:

 1. **Type 1: Router LSA**
    - **Flooding Scope:** Limited to the originating router's area.